Relatively Open Gromov-Witten Invariants for Symplectic Manifolds of Lower Dimensions: Moduli space of -regular and -stable maps

-\section{The space of $V$-stable open maps}
+\subsection{The space of $V$-stable open maps}

-From last section we see that the limit of a sequence of $V$-regular open maps is a stable map whose components are of the types described in Case 1-3.
+From last subsection we see that the limit of a sequence of $V$-regular open maps is a stable map whose components are of the basic types described in Case 1 and 2.
 Actually, the components of the limit map are also partially ordered according to the rate at which they sink into $V$.
-In this section we will make this precise by introducing a {\it layer structure} on the domain, and then construct a compactification of the space of $V$-regular maps.

-Let $\Sigma$ be a stable curve with boundary. \begin{Definition} A layer structure on $\Sigma$ is the assignment of a non-negative integer $\lambda_j$ to each irreducible component $\Sigma_j$ to $\Sigma$, such that at least one component must have $\lambda_j=0$ or 1. \end{Definition} The union of all the components with $\lambda_j=K$ is called the {\it layer $K$ stable curve}, denoted by $\Lambda_K$.
-Note that $\Lambda_K$ might not be a connected curve.
+In this section we will make this precise by extending the concept {\it layer structure}, which is originally introduced in \cite{IP1} for closed domain curves, to our domain of open Riemann surfaces.
+And then we construct a compactification of the space of $V$-regular maps.
+Let $\Sigma$ be a stable curve with boundary. \begin{Definition} A layer structure on $\Sigma$ is the assignment of a non-negative integer $\lambda_j$ to each irreducible component $\Sigma_j$ to $\Sigma$, such that at least one component must have $\lambda_j=0$ or 1. \end{Definition} The union of all the components with $\lambda_j=K$ is called the {\it layer $K$ part of $\Sigma$}, denoted by $\Lambda_K$.
+Note that $\Lambda_K$ might not be a connected.